collingsandrew/milestone-two-project/README.md

 ### Colour Scheme

 The color scheme across the site has been chosen to maintain a consistent theme.
 The red colour choice, inspired by the [Official Mario Website](https://mario.nintendo.com/), ensures coherence with the franchise.
 Likewise, the blue color has been matched to Mario's iconic apron, maintaining the consistent theme.
+These colours provide good contrast when placed together.

 <details>
 <summary>Red</summary>